elbaggarilab/elbaggarilab.github.io/opportunities.md

 **Postdocs**
 Our lab welcomes applications for a postdoctoral fellow position in the area of <em> in situ </em> scanning transmission electron microscopy of quantum materials.

-We invite applicants with (1) a strong background in high-resolution (scanning) transmission electron microscopy and electron energy loss spectroscopy of materials, (2) experience in the analysis of microscopy/spectroscopy data for uncovering subtle phenomena, and (3) experience or strong interest in any of the following: strongly correlated electron systems or other quantum materials,
+We invite applicants with (1) a strong background in high-resolution scanning transmission electron microscopy, (2) experience in the analysis of microscopy/spectroscopy data for uncovering subtle phenomena, and (3) experience or strong interest in any of the following: strongly correlated electron systems or other quantum materials,
 <em>in situ </em> transmisison electron microscopy techniques (biasing/heating/strain), cryogenics, transport characterization,
 or nanofabrication.